gnuns/allOrigins/README.md

 npm install

 # Fire it up!
-node server.js # the default port is 1458
+npm start # the default port is 1458
 ```